yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 ### Why compile from source

-Compiling from source is a good option if you want
+Compiling from source is a good option if you want to:

 - Upgrade to the last version
 - Get the last features